Bluetongue – essential information

 Restricted and temporary control zones

-Following the identification of three cases in cattle along the Hertfordshire/Buckinghamshire border, the restricted zone and infected area were extended again on 10 October.
+Following the identification of case in Hampshire just outside the RZ, the zone was extended again on 16 November.

 • Buckinghamshire